ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 - Entry order is implementation-dependent and follows bucket/chaining layout.
 - `First` and `Last` are not insertion-order operations.
 - `ContainsValue` is a full scan using the RTL's type-aware default equality comparer.
+- The dictionary does not own or automatically free class instances stored in keys or values.
 - There is no `DEBUG_LOGGING` constant or runtime debug logging switch in this unit.